esteinig/sketchy/README.md

 ### Sketchy evaluation outputs

 Sketchy produces a directory `--output` with the intermediary pipeline data files (`prefix.ssh.tsv` and `prefix.sssh.tsv`).
-For evaluation and prediction output, the primary data file is `prefix.data.tsv` which shows the final prediction for each genomic featur, the determined stability breakpoints in reads (`0` or `-1` in < v0.4.4 means that a breakpoint could not be called either because predictions were not stable or the chosen stable breakpoint was smaller than the evaluated reads) and the median preference score over the evaluated reads:
+For evaluation and prediction output, the primary data file is `prefix.data.tsv` which shows the final prediction for each genomic feature, the determined stability breakpoints in reads (`0` or `-1` in < v0.4.4 means that a breakpoint could not be called either because predictions were not stable or the chosen stable breakpoint was smaller than the evaluated reads) and the median preference score over the evaluated reads:

 ```
 feature         prediction      stability       preference